-- (A) The cannabis product is intended by the manufacturer only for sale to medicinaluse customers; - (B) The product is an orally-dissolving edible product containing more than 100 milligrams THC per package, as specified in Section 40315(b); or - (C) The product is a topical cannabis product or a orally-consumed concentrate containing more than 1,000 milligrams THC per package, as specified in Section 40135(d). - (5) A list of all product ingredients in descending order of predominance by weight or volume.
-If any product ingredient contains subingredients, the list shall either: - (A) Include the common name of the ingredient followed by a parenthetical listing of all ingredients in descending order by weight or volume; or - (B) List all subingredients as individual ingredients in descending order of predominance. - (6) If the cannabis product contains an ingredient, flavoring, coloring, or an incidental additive that bears or contains a major food allergen, the word "contains," followed by a list of the applicable major food allergens; - (7) The names of any artificial colorings contained in the product; - (8) If an edible cannabis product, the amount, in grams or milligrams, of sodium, sugar, carbohydrates, and total fat per serving; - (9) Instructions for use, such as the method of consumption or application, and any preparation necessary prior to use; - (10) The product expiration date, "use by" date, or "best by" date, if any; - (11) The UID and, if used, the batch or lot number; and - (12) If the cannabis product is perishable or is perishable after opening, the statement, "KEEP REFRIGERATED" or "REFRIGERATE AFTER OPENING," as applicable. - (b) The informational panel text shall be in a text size of no less than 6 point font and in relation to the size of the primary panel and container. - (c) The requirements of subsection (a) can be fulfilled through the use of supplemental labeling, which can include, but is not limited to, a package insert, fold-out or booklet label, or a hanging tag.
+(4) If the cannabis product is intended only for sale to medicinal-use customers or contains more than 1,000 mg THC per package, the The statement "FOR MEDICAL USE ONLY1;" if:

+(A) The cannabis product is intended by the manufacturer only for sale to medicinaluse customers;

+(B) The product is an orally-dissolving edible product containing more than 100 milligrams THC per package, as specified in Section 40315(b); or

+(C) The product is a topical cannabis product or concentrate containing more than 1,000 milligrams THC per package, as specified in Section 40315(d).

+(5) A list of all product ingredients in descending order of predominance by weight or volume;.
+If any product ingredient contains subingredients, the list shall either:

+(A) Include the common name of the ingredient followed by a parenthetical listing of all ingredients in descending order by weight or volume; or

+(B) List all subingredients as individual ingredients in descending order of predominance.

+(C) This paragraph shall not apply to flavoring, which shall instead be compliant with the requirement of 21 C.F.R.
+101.22 (Rev. Jan 2009), hereby incorporated by reference.

+(6) If the edible cannabis product contains an ingredient, flavoring, coloring, or an incidental additive that bears or contains a major food allergen, the word "contains," followed by a list of the applicable major food allergens;

+(7) If an edible cannabis product, the The names of any artificial food colorings contained in the product;

+Page 117 of 139 Strikeout text is deleted Underline text is added (8) If an edible cannabis product, the amount, in grams or milligrams, of sodium, sugar, carbohydrates, and total fat per serving;

+(9) Instructions for use, such as the method of consumption or application, and any preparation necessary prior to use;

+(10) The product expiration date, "use by" date, or "best by" date, if any; and

+(11) The UID and, if used, the batch or lot number.; and

+(12) If the cannabis product is perishable or is perishable after opening, the statement, "KEEP REFRIGERATED" or "REFRIGERATE AFTER OPENING," as applicable.

+(b) The informational panel text shall be in a text size of no less than 6 point font and in relation to the size of the primary panel and container., unless there is insufficient area on the container available to print all the required information in a text size of no less than 6 point font.
+In such a case, the label shall include the warning statements required by paragraph (a)(3) in a text size of no less than 6 point font, and the product shall be accompanied by a supplemental labeling that includes all of the information required by this section.
+The text of the supplemental labeling shall be no less than 8 point font.

-(d) Nothing in this section prohibits the inclusion of additional information on the informational panel.
-The content of other cannabinoids or terpenes may be included if the information is verified by the certificate of analysis issued by a licensed testing laboratory.
+(c) Nothing in this section prohibits the inclusion of additional information on the informational panel.
+The content of other cannabinoids or terpenes may be included if such information is verified by the certificate of analysis issued by a licensed testing laboratory.
+Except for the information required by paragraph (a)(11), the requirements of subsection (a) may be fulfilled through the use of supplemental labeling, which may include, but is not limited to, a package insert, fold-out or booklet label, or a hanging tag.